 Spice up your look with some warm burgundy tones through an asymmetric bob.
 Similar to the jewel tones of the greens, this look can be dyed with minimal lightener.
 Alternatively, a wig is a protective and versatile option.
 However, another option, which is perfect if you’ve had your hair permanently straightened, is a color wax.
 It’s affordable, easy, non-damaging, and washes out.
-Generally, it comes in a tub, and you just apply it to clean, conditioned hair using your fingers or a comb, and let it dry.
+Generally, it comes in a tub, and you just apply it to clean, conditioned hair using your fingers or a comb and let it dry.
 It deposits pigment on the surface of the hair strands and can cover dark hair.
-Plus, this is an easy way to switch your colors and styles up, without having to commit to anything long term.
+Plus, this is an easy way to switch your colors and styles without having to commit to anything long-term.

 17. Ombre Hair Bob

 A wig is the best way to go for this sexy style.
 Ombre hair, from black to pinky-blonde, is both edgy and sexy.
 However, the amount of bleach and toner needed to get such a light color will undoubtedly damage even the healthiest hair.
 Plus, opting for a wig gives you versatility and protection for your natural hair.
 When you’re wearing a wig, taking it off each night is recommended.
 When you remove it, start at the ends and brush through it to eliminate tangles.
 Then, depending on the condition of the wig and what it’s made of, you might like to run a moisturizing serum through it.
 Finally, store it overnight on a mannequin head.
 Also, take this opportunity to give your scalp a good massage and add some conditioner or oil to your natural hair.